Paul Advincula: Coaching career

 Advincula was a former varsity player for the Divine Word University of Tacloban.
 His coaching career started when he invited coach Boysie Zamar to a clinic for 200 children in the year 2000.
 He was then invited by Zamar to be part of his coaching staff at the University of the East on the same year.
 Advincula would stay with the UE team until 2003 when he went to Malaysia to coach WCT Klang, a Selangor-based club.
 In 2005 he served as assistant coach of the Philippine national team.
 In 2008, he returned to the Philippines to Tagaytay where he coached in a basketball league organized by Tito Palma.
 Advincula was later hospitalized for two months and nearly died due to congested heart failure due to a virus.

 In 2009, Advincula was invited to coach in Malaysia again and brought Odie Labarda as assistant due to him not having recovered fully from his condition the previous year.
 Advincula coached in Sarawak, then he served as assistant coach of the Kuala Lumpur Dragons of the ASEAN Basketball League, then led Perak Farmcochem.

 Advincula was appointed as head coach of the Malaysian national team in 2013.
 Malaysian coach Goh Cheng Huat succeeded him in May 2016 and Advincula was reassigned as development coach.

 Personal life

 Advincula currently resides in Kuala Lumpur.
 Lea, his second wife and four children lives in Tacloban.
-His first wife Gileen Sta.
+His first wife Gilene Sta.
 Maria whom he had his first three children died in 2014.